 There are some special considerations that a person should be mindful of if carrying concealed on July 4th.
 Holidays tend to attract very large crowds, especially if doing the traditional activities such as watching fireworks.
 There is also something of a summer festival atmosphere and everything that entails.

 Concealing and carrying in this environment can certainly be done.
 However, it requires attention be paid to certain details and vigilance.

 The point of concealed carry is to have a gun that other people can't see.
 This is fairly easy to accomplish, either with an IWB holster or high-riding OWB holster and most shirts.
 Yes, you'll print if you wear a bicycle jersey, but your average T-shirt won't print enough for anyone to notice.

 However, what's something that will make a person stand out in a crowd?
 What will easily identify them as a concealed carrier?
 Gun culture accessories and clothing.
 A Multicam "operator" hat that says "MOΛON ΛABΣ," 2nd Amendment or other gun-related design T-shirt, BDU or obvious tactical pants, duty boots and so on.

 Does this mean there's something wrong with wearing these things, or something wrong with people who do?
 Not at all.
 But do they scream "I probably have a gun on me"?
 Absolutely.
-The only way it could get more obvious is open carrying in a thigh holster and tactical gear.
+The only way it could get more obvious is open carrying in a drop leg holster and tactical gear.

 Situational Awareness Is Paramount